JackEdwards-IT/c-scrabble/readme.txt

 The initial prompts require the players names and the board size.
 The minimum size is 5, and the max size is defined in board.h (50).

-A player is chosen to random to start the game.
+A player is chosen at random to start the game.
 To skip a turn press enter on an emptyline.
 To exit press CTRL-D (EOF).

 The initial word can be placed anywere on the board as long as it fits and the player has all of the letters for it in their hand.

-Subsequent turns require that the first letter of the word they wish to place to already exist on the board. (it is therfore not required to be in their hand)
+Subsequent turns require that the first letter of the word they wish to place already exist on the board. (it is therfore not required to be in their hand)

-Words can only flow horizontall to the left of existing letters or down vertically from existing letters.
+Words can only flow horizontaly to the left of existing letters or down vertically from existing letters.

 NOTE: due to assignment time constraints the game only validates the first